AminMoradiXL/DQN_grid/README.md

 DQN Grid
 ========
+The code represents the implementation for the paper

+* Mohammadamin Moradi, Yang Weng, and Ying-Cheng Lai, 'Defending smart electrical power grids against cyberattacks with deep Q-learning'.
+PRX Energy

 This code is free to use for research purpose.
-If you find this useful in your research, please cite the publication listed below.
+If you find this useful in your research, please cite the publication listed above.

 The environment used in this works is a customized version of DCSIMSEP - a DC load flow simulator of cascading (separation) in power systems developed primarily by Paul Hines, at the University of Vermont, with contributions from Eduardo Cotilla-Sanchez, Pooya Rezaei, and Maggie Eppstein.